 - 1. Carry out wiring between the units as indicated in Figure 2.
 (Note that the final transition with the coaxial attenuator module MW-23 represent the unknown load that is to be measured). - 2.
-Take care to the connection between the transmitter unit and the input of the UP- converter unit (side in which there are the led and the power supply input!) - 3.
-Set the meter unit in the following operating mode:
+Take care to the connection between the transmitter unit and the input of the UP- converter unit (side in which there are the led and the power supply input!)

-SW1=1 SW2=1 SW3=DIRECT LEVEL=-25
+SW1=1 SW2=1 SW3= Direct LEVEL= -25